edgedb/cla-bot/README.md

 - a configured OAuth application in GitHub
 - a configured GitHub application in GitHub
-- an instance of EdgeDB with a database configured running `migrations/structure.edgeql`
+- an EdgeDB instance configured with schema from `dbschema/`
 - `.env` file populated with proper application settings
 - a web hook for pull requests